Use Librarians' Review Sources or

 YALSA Best of the Best lists curated by the Young Adult Library Services Association.

-ReadBrightly offers topical collections, such as this one on "What it's like to be a refugee."
+ReadBrightly offers lists by age (child through adult) and also topical collections, such as this one: "What it's like to be a refugee."

 Crowd opinions can be explored at GoodReads.